AdaCore/spark2014/lrm/source/subprograms.rst

    subprogram bodies because it is when the body is analyzed that the checks and rules come into force.
    There are some rules, perhaps they are not sufficient.
    TJJ to discuss with SB when he returns from his holiday.
+Target: D2.

 Global Aspects